j-sieben/ADC/Docs/obsidian/50_Reference/Installation and Operations.md

-# Installation
+# Installation and Operations

 ADC is intended to be installed into the APEX workspace schema.
-It can be installed in a full development setup or in a runtime-only setup for environments where the administration application is not needed.

 ## Prerequisites

-ADC depends on a small set of companion utilities.
-These should be installed before ADC itself.
+ADC depends on these companion utilities:

+- `PIT`
+- `UTL_TEXT`
+- `UTL_APEX`

+The install scripts under `ADC/install_scripts` check these prerequisites before installation.

 ### PIT